Imran Khan: Pakistan court dismisses murder charges against former prime minister

 A Pakistani court on Monday dismissed murder charges against former prime minister Imran Khan, his lawyer said.

-“God be praised,” Naeem Panjutha, his lawyer said on X on Monday.
+“God be praised,” his lawyer Naeem Panjutha wrote on X, formerly Twitter, on Monday.

-He added that the charges, which were related to the murder of a lawyer in the southern city of Quetta, had been dropped by the court.
+Panjutha said that the charges, which were related to the murder of a lawyer in the southern city of Quetta, had been dropped by the court.

-Mr Khan was accused of the murder in June this year, and has been grappling with this and around 170 other cases brought against him since he left office.
+Mr Khan was accused of the murder in June this year, and has been grappling with this and around 170 other cases brought against him since he was ousted from office.
+He has denied the charges, which range from graft to sedition, as politically motivated.

-He was arrested earlier this month in relation to a corruption case.
+He was arrested earlier this month in relation to a corruption case and remains in detention.

+Abdul Razzaq Shar, a senior advocate, was murdered by unidentified individuals riding three motorcycles on 6 June.
+The attack on him took place as he was on his way to the Balochistan High Court, local media reported.

+The slain lawyer’s son had registered a First Information Report (an initial chargesheet that represents the first step in criminal investigations in Pakistan) with the police against Mr Khan and others from Pakistan Tehreek-e-Insaf (PTI).

 Join our commenting forum